Royal College of Physicians: Censors

+They acted as a regulatory and disciplinary committee, to prevent unqualified practitioners from practising as doctors, but have always been involved in the education, examinations and maintaining standards of medical practitioners.

+Today, there are at least four censors as well as the education and training vice president, who is also known as the senior censor.
+Censors are present at all important meetings and lectures, including welcoming new members and fellows.

 Library

 The library aims to support the learning and information needs of the members, students, and staff of the college.
 The unique collections may also used for research by members of the public.
 An enquiry service provides information on the current role and functions of the RCP as well as its history.
 The library holds books on a range of subjects including: